tcdi/plrust/doc/architecture.md

 ## Design Goals

-Design a custom rust compilation target for Postgres that provides nearly "safe" (as Rust defines it) and "trusted" (as Postgres defines a procedural language) plrust.
+Design a custom rust compilation target for PostgreSQL that provides nearly "safe" (as Rust defines it) and "trusted" (as PostgreSQL defines a procedural language) PL/Rust.

 The goals for the approach include